tsv2013/surveyjs-flutter-example/README.md

 # surveyjs_flutter_example

-A new Flutter project.
+Flutter SurveyJS Runner library.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application implementing SurveyJS JSON runner.

 A few resources to get you started if this is your first Flutter project: